-- Clinical and regulatory development achievements during the Reporting Period: - In August 2021, the phase 1b/2 study evaluating FGF401 in combination with PD-1 inhibitor, pembrolizumab, in patients with advanced solid tumors, such as hepatocellular carcinoma (HCC) reached recommended phase 2 dose.
-The trial is ongoing. - In September 2021, we received the approval from the CDE of the China NMPA for the investigational new drug application under the Class One category for SPR206 (also known as EVER206), a novel, intravenous next-generation polymyxin product candidate in development for the treatment of MDR gram-negative bacterial infections. - Ralinepag is a potentially best-in-class oral, selective potent, once-daily IP receptor agonist intended for the treatment of pulmonary arterial hypertension ("PAH").
-We continue to progress our phase 3 registrational trial for PAH in China as part of a global phase 3 study conducted together with our partner United Therapeutics. - Post-Reporting Period milestones and expected achievements: - On 10 March 2022, our licensing partner, Venatorx Pharmaceuticals, reported positive results from its pivotal phase 3 study, CERTAIN-1 (Cefepime Rescue with Taniborbactam in cUTI), evaluating cefepime-taniborbactam, an investigational new drug, versus meropenem as a potential treatment for hospitalized adult patients with complicated urinary tract infections ("cUTI"), including acute pyelonephritis.
-The CERTAIN-1 trial enrolled 661 adult patients globally, including China, who were randomized 2:1 to receive cefepime-taniborbactam 2.5g q8h or meropenem 1g q8h for 7 days (up to 14 days for patients with bacteremia).
+- Clinical and regulatory achievements during the Reporting Period: - On 10 March 2022, our licensing partner, Venatorx Pharmaceuticals ("Venatorx"), reported positive results from its pivotal phase 3 study, CERTAIN-1 (Cefepime Rescue with taniborbactam in cUTI), evaluating cefepime-taniborbactam, an investigational new drug, versus meropenem as a potential treatment for hospitalized adult patients with cUTI, including acute pyelonephritis.
+The CERTAIN-1 trial enrolled 661 adult patients globally, including in China, who were randomized 2:1 to receive cefepime-taniborbactam 2.5g q8h or meropenem 1g q8h for seven days (up to 14 days for patients with bacteremia).
 Cefepime-taniborbactam met the primary efficacy endpoint of statistical non-inferiority ("NI") to meropenem in the microbiological intent-to-treat (microITT) population at Test of Cure ("TOC") with composite microbiologic and clinical success occurring in 70.0% of cefepime-taniborbactam treated patients and 58.0% of meropenem treated patients (treatment difference 11.9; 95% CI, 2.4, 21.6).
 A prespecified superiority test following confirmation of NI demonstrated the statistical superiority of cefepime-taniborbactam for the composite endpoint at TOC.
 The superiority of cefepime-taniborbactam was sustained in the composite microbiologic and clinical response at the Late-Follow-Up (Day 28-35) visit.
+Venatorx plans to submit an NDA with the FDA for cefepime-taniborbactam for the treatment of cUTI in hospitalized adult patients later this year. - Post-Reporting Period achievements and expected milestones: - We expect to file NDA for taniborbactam for the treatment of cUTI in China in 2023.